Hermann Pilnik: Career

 He was awarded the International Master (IM) title in 1950 and the Grandmaster (GM) title in 1952.
-He took 10th at the Candidates Tournament at Amsterdam 1956.
+He took 10th at the 1956 Candidates Tournament in Amsterdam.
 He traveled a lot and finally settled in Venezuela, where he taught chess at the Caracas Military Academy.
 He died in Caracas in 1981.

 The Pilnik Variation of the Ruy Lopez is named after him.

+Personal life

+He travelled to Iceland to play a match with the rising star Friðrik Ólafsson in late 1955.
+Despite losing the match 1–5, his consolation was finding a wife, Anna Erla Magnúsdóttir.
+Maybe that's why Pilnik did much better in the 1957 rematch, losing narrowly 3.5–4.5.